Dr. Amanda M. Seed

 Amanda is a Senior Lecturer in the School of Psychology and Neuroscience at the University of St Andrews.
-She teaches a 3rd year Psychology module on Developmental Psychology at and a course on ‘The Origins of Human Cognition’ for the MSc in Evolutionary and Comparative Psychology.
-She is director of the ‘Living Links to Human Evolution’ research centre at Edinburgh Zoo, and a member of SPRG, SoLACE and the Origins of Mind research grouping.
+She is director of the ‘Living Links to Human Evolution’ research centre at Edinburgh Zoo, a member of SPRG, SoLACE and the Origins of Mind research groupings, and a member of the RSE Young Academy of Scotland.
 In her free time, Amanda enjoys exploring the countryside on foot or on horseback in Northeast fife.

 Emmie is jointly supervised by Amanda and Jamie, studying the evolution and development of episodic cognition in children and non-human primates.
 She is particularly interested in developing techniques that can be used to draw near-direct comparisons in memory function across taxa and across the lifespan.
 An aspiring science communicator, if you say anything funny about your research around her she will try and recruit you for Bright Club St Andrews.
 In her spare time she enjoys knitting whimsical hats and expanding her cooking repertoire.

-Zeynep studies how temporal patterns influence causal understanding in great apes under the supervision of Amanda and Josep.
+Zeynep studies how temporal patterns influence causal understanding in great apes under the supervision of Amanda and in collaboration with Josep Call and Christoph Voelter.
 She is also interested in the future planning abilities of great apes.
 She previously did a masters on Developmental Psychology at Koç University, Istanbul where she studied the effects of maternal intrusiveness on children’s cognitive development.
 Having always been interested in evolutionary psychology she feels she is at the right place now.
 In her spare time, she likes walking around and listening to music.